Is your ball python wheezing?

 Another cause of RI in ball pythons is substandard living conditions.

-Things like dirty and damp substrate are a breeding ground for bacteria to accumulate, causing things like respiratory infections, mouth rot (often cooccurs with RI), and scale rot.
+Things like dirty and damp substrate are a breeding ground for bacteria to accumulate, causing respiratory infections, mouth rot (often cooccurs with RI), and scale rot.

 Stress will weaken a ball python’s immune system, making them more vulnerable to infections like RI.